3vorp/autopull/README.md

 First, place the repository contents (either cloned or unzipped) somewhere it won't move (I recommend creating a folder inside `$HOME/.config`).

-Rename the `config.example.json` file to `config.json` to fit your cloned GitHub repository paths.
-You can add multiple GitHub repositories inside a single base directory using the `basePath` and `items` keys, and any number of base folders by adding more items to the array.
+Rename the `config.example.json` file to `config.json` to fit your cloned Git repository paths.
+You can add multiple Git repositories inside a single base directory using the `basePath` and `items` keys, and any number of base folders by adding more items to the array.
 See [`config.example.json`](./config.example.json) for a more comprehensive example of the schema.

 ### \*nix Scheduling